ritikjain1/QsideCapstone25/README.md

 # Act-NOW: Community Health Index Project

 Welcome to the Act-NOW QSIDE student repository!
-This project leverages data science to tackle critical social issues such as the driving forces behidn chronic absenteeism.
+This project leverages data science to tackle critical social issues such as the driving forces behind chronic absenteeism.

 # About the Project